regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 <script type="text/javascript">{{ $vars.Content | safeJS }}</script>
 ```
 {{% notice type="warning" %}}
-Even though in this last improvement we didn’t use the resource's `.Permalink, we still need to define a unique filepath for Hugo to correctly tell the two resource variations appart.
+Even though in this last improvement we didn’t use the resource's `.Permalink`, we still need to define a unique filepath for Hugo to correctly tell the two resource variations appart.
 {{% /notice %}}
 ## Conclusion 🏁